UANDES-4103-201810/lab-assignment-8-JoaquinFernandezC/README.md

 * Joaquin Fernandez
 * Vicente Lucero

+Note: For some reason, git did not let me pull, and I worked about 10 minutes trying to figure out why, that's why I delivered a couple of minutes late

 This README would normally document whatever steps are necessary to get the application up and running.